About

 A non-partisan movement for citizens.

-The Civic Reset Project is the work of rebuilding the values, citizenship and leadership consciousness on which any real Nigerian renewal must stand.
+Civic Reset Project is the work of rebuilding the values, citizenship and leadership consciousness on which any real Nigerian renewal must stand.

 What the movement is